-‘DWTS’ Couple Maks Chmerkovskiy & Peta Murgatroyd Enjoy Romantic Getaway In St. Thomas
+‘DWTS’ Couple Maks Chmerkovskiy And Peta Murgatroyd Enjoy Romantic Getaway In St. Thomas

 Dancing With the Stars lovebirds Maksim Chmerkovskiy and Peta Murgatroyd recently embarked on their 50-date Confidential dance tour, but the couple’s most recent stop is no secret.
 The adorable pro dancers are taking some time for themselves with a romantic getaway to St. Thomas in the Virgin Islands.

 Maks and Peta both shared photos and videos from the first day of their tropical trip to their Instagram stories.
-Peta captioned a photo the couple with “Mom and Dad time,” while Maks also shared a similar photo of himself and Peta on Instagram, captioning it with: “Stealing this one away from Shai for 5 days…..wish me luck.”
+Peta captioned a photo of the couple with “Mom and Dad time,” while Maks also shared a similar photo of himself and Peta on Instagram, captioning it with: “Stealing this one away from Shai for 5 days…..wish me luck.”

 Peta Murgatroyd’s Instagram story included a video of the couple in a car “headed to paradise.”
 Once they got to their hotel, Peta zoomed in on a rogue chicken roaming around outside of their room.
-The DWTS mirrorball champ also included a video of the couple heading to a boat to jet off to a private island.
+The DWTS mirrorball champ also included a video of the couple heading to a boat to sail off to a private island.

-On Chmerkovskiy’s Instagram story, he shared a video of the couple drinking some delicious frosty cocktails in a beach bar where they shared several extended smooches.
+On Chmerkovskiy’s Instagram story, he shared a video of the couple drinking some frosty cocktails in a beach bar where they shared several extended smooches.
 Maks and Peta also spent some windy time on their high-speed boat.

-Chmerkovskiy and Murgatroyd are long overdue for some down time after trekking across the country with Maks’ younger brother Val on the 50-city Maks & Val & Peta: Confidential tour.
+Chmerkovskiy and Murgatroyd are long overdue for some down time after trekking across the country with Maks’ younger brother, Val, on the 50-city Maks & Val & Peta: Confidential tour.
 And while they are clearly in paradise, that doesn’t mean it’s easy for Peta.
 The 31-year-old pro dancer is a very hands-on mom to the couple’s 16-month-old son, Shai.
-Murgatroyd recently told People it was difficult for her to travel for the tour because she was able to spend as much time with her little boy.
+Murgatroyd recently told People it was difficult for her to travel for the tour because she was unable to spend as much time with her little boy.

 “It’s very hard,” Murgatroyd said earlier this month.
 “I didn’t think it would be easy but I just am obsessed with my son, so I want to spend so much time with him.”